Executive summary

 The structural case has not changed.
 Central banks bought through the selloff.
 China’s dip-buying was visible in real time.
 The supply deficit persists.
 The geopolitical backdrop that supports long-term gold ownership has, if anything, intensified.

 The ceasefire is the wildcard.
-If it holds, the oil premium fades, rate cuts return, the dollar weakens, and gold recovers.
+If it holds, the oil premium fades, rate cuts return, the dollar weakens, and gold has room to recover.
 If it fails, volatility returns — but so does the safe-haven bid.
-Either way, the GSHPS model suggests the risk-reward at current levels favours buyers.

 This report reflects market conditions and data available as of April 9, 2026.
 The US-Iran ceasefire remains fragile and rapidly evolving.
-GSHPS readings are based on our proprietary methodology — past signals do not guarantee future results.
-This is not financial advice.
+This report is research and commentary only, not financial advice or a personal recommendation.
+Past performance is not indicative of future results.